mohanvictorygit/AutomationCypress/README.md

-**All the Test data are maintained in the Fixture file** and the data is loaded dynamically while running the test cases.
+**All the Test data are maintained in the Fixture file** The Fixture data is loaded, while running the test cases.
 In the Cypress/fixtures folders below fixture files created as part of the project.
 1. products.json
    Test data for the products are stored in the JSON path and it is fetched dynamically during the execution.